yahoo/proxy-verifier/README.md

 #### meta headers
 In addition to the directives that check the actual content of individual fields, Proxy Verifier supports meta-fields denoted by an `@` prefix that serve as directives for the tool to perform custom operations.
-The following demonstrates the usage of the `@hasfields` meta-field to verify that the `header` node has at least one field:
+Currently, the only meta header that is supported is `@hasfields`, which can verify that there are or are not header fields with a proxy-request or proxy-response.
+The following demonstrates the usage of this meta header:

 ```YAML
 proxy-response: